justmisosoup/working-with-me/README.md

 - **Food**—I cook a lot at home.
 I went into culinary arts early at university, but later on decided on a different direction.
 That said, I love to talk about cooking techniques and enjoy sharing recipes.
 - **Traveling**—I enjoy traveling to the remote corners of the world.
 I definitely won’t turn down an opportunity to go somewhere that is non-remote, so long as there are great experiences to be had.
 - **Reading**—Primarily thick hefty fiction books in the SciFi, Fantasy, and Historical genres.
 Or any mix of those together.
-My favourite series are Wheel of Time (I’ve read 6 of the 15 books in the series so far) and anything related to Middle-Earth (Lord of the Rings) or Westeros / Old Valyria (Game of Thrones).
+My favourite series are Wheel of Time (6 of 15) and The Stormlight Archive (2 of 6).

 ### Personality Test Results